aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-platform.md

 - Improved **moderator productivity and client onboarding experience** through better UX and workflows.
 - Increased **automation and efficiency within admin tools**.
 - Reduced demo production time by **75% using no-code build** enabling better personalisation for clients.
+- Contributed to **winning the company’s largest international client to date** through growth initiatives spanning product design, marketing, and client success — delivering work that directly supported the sales process.

 ---